2025 Noob Guide

 General Notes On Land Rush:

 It’s important to note that you definitely do not need to be a part of land rush to find a good spot.
-Things start filling in as time goes on but there are plenty of great spots on Saturday/Sunday and even into Monday.
+Things start filling in as time goes on but regardless of when you show up, you WILL get a spot.
 More on this later.

 Unloading:

 Land rush is over and you’ve claimed your spot.
-You’ll head back to your vehicle and will drive to one of the 2 unloading spots (yellow tornadoes on this map).
+You’ll head back to your vehicle and will drive to one of the unloading spots (Zone 1 denoted by yellow tornadoes, Primitive noted by a bridge icon on this map).
 Why did I choose tornadoes you ask?
 You’ll find out during land rush.
 Anywho, here you will have about 30 minutes or so to get everything out of your vehicle and dump off all of your stuff at your site.
 There are a few kind people who bring wheelbarrows/wagons to help you unload but these are not guaranteed to be available so if you have a ton of stuff (like I always do), please plan accordingly.
 Things are a bit chaotic during this phase with so many cars shuffling in and out.
 Follow staff directions and be patient, you’ll get there in time!
 Try to get your vehicle in and out of there as quickly as possible to help others get unloaded.

 Parking: